haskell/haskell-language-server/README.md

 ## Contributing

-### It's time to join the project

-:heart: Haskell tooling dream is near, we need your help! :heart:
+:heart: The Haskell tooling dream is near, we need your help! :heart:

 - Join [our IRC channel](https://webchat.freenode.net/?channels=haskell-ide-engine) at `#haskell-ide-engine` on `freenode`.
-- Fork this repo and hack as much as you can.
+- Fork this repo and [ghcide](https://github.com/digital-asset/ghcide) and hack as much as you can.
-- Ask @alanz or @hvr to join the project.

 ### Building haskell-language-server

+The project can be built with both `cabal build` and `stack build`.

-Haskell-language-server can be used on itself.
+haskell-language-server can also be used with itself.
 We provide preset samples of `hie.yaml` for Cabal and Stack.

 Note: the `./install/` folder is not directly tied to the project so it has dedicated `./install/hie.yaml.[cbl|stack]` templates.